Menu

 Lunch is on your own.

-Location for the Daytime Session: Goins Auditorium in the J. L. Goins Administration Building on the Hardin Valley campus of Pellissippi State Community College, 10915 Hardin Valley Road, Knoxville TN
+Location for the this Session: Goins Auditorium in the J. L. Goins Administration Building on the Hardin Valley campus of Pellissippi State Community College, 10915 Hardin Valley Road, Knoxville TN

 Registration is available through August 13th, or until all seats are taken.
 There is no registration at the door.
 Everyone who attends must register online, with no exceptions.